 - 10. Requests the Human Rights Council and its relevant institutions to act swiftly in coordination with the African Union and the authorities in the Central African Republic to prosecute those responsible or involved in human rights abuses and also invite the Central African Government and the international community to speed up the establishment of the Criminal Court to look into gross human rights abuses which have occurred in CAR over the last four years; - 11.
 Urges the authorities in the Central African Republic to involve all the stakeholders in CAR in their efforts of bringing back durable and sustainable peace through constructive dialogue with the aim of achieving peaceful coexistence among the various communities; - 12.
 Calls on the Government of the Republic of Angola to review its position towards the Muslim minority and to recognize Islam officially so that the Angolan Muslim community can enjoy its full civil and religious rights on an equal basis with other citizens; - 13.
-Expresses deep concern over the growing activity of the extremist Hindu groups against Muslims in India trying to build a Hindu temple on the ruins of the historic Babri Mosque; also expresses concern over the unnecessary delay in determining responsibility for the demolition of the Babri Mosque; and urges the Indian Government to see to it that the Babri Mosque is rebuilt on its original site; - 14.
+Expresses deep concern over the decision of the Indian Supreme Court regarding the historic Babri Masjid, that allowed the construction of temple on the very site where Mosque stood for around five centuries and the activity of the extremist Hindu groups trying to build a Hindu temple on the ruins of the site; and reiterates its call upon the Indian Government to ensure that the Babri Mosque is rebuilt on its original site; - 14.
 Invites the General Secretariat to continue to monitor the situation of Muslims in India and to collect further information on the challenges and difficulties they are facing, politically, socially and economically with a view to offering them the required assistance, and to report on the matter to the next ministerial conference; - 15.
-Urges the Indian Government to take steps to improve the economic conditions of Muslims in India in line with the recommendations of the Sachar Committee Report. - 16.
-Express deep concern over reports regarding 'Forced Conversion' of minorities in India by Hindu extremist elements through 'Ghar Wapsi' or 'Home Coming' campaign and education programmes aimed at obliterating practices and rituals related to other religions and distortion of historic facts. - 17.
-Taking note with grave concern of a number of incidents in India where people have been killed, imprisoned and fined for slaughtering cows, especially on Eid-ul-Azha.
+Condemns the rising wave of extremist Hindutva ideology under the RSS-BJP dispensation that has led to political, economic and social marginalization of Indian Muslims with a growing sense of insecurity, and the failure of the Government of India to provide safety and security to the minorities in India; - 16.
+Further condemns that a series of anti-Muslim actions taken by the Indian Government like discriminatory screening of Muslims from National Register of Citizens (NRC) in Assam due to which hundreds of thousands of Muslims have been stripped off their citizenship; religious discrimination against Muslims under the Citizenship Amendment Act (CAA); the Enemy Property Act; anti-Muslim statements and rising incidents of lynching by cow vigilantes, often with state complicity where perpetrators commit crimes with impunity; repugnant schemes like 'Ghar Wapsi" and "Love Jihad"; biased judgments by Indian courts against Muslims, including the Babri Masjid verdict and the cases involving "Saffron Terror"; and open plan to build a Hindu temple at the very site of centuries- old Babri mosque and claims over other mosques, are part of the RSS-BJP's elaborate and systematic plan to transform India into a "Hindu Rashtra" and to further subjugate Muslims in India as a second-class citizens;